Toloka/docs/en/guide/concepts/sandbox.md

 {% endnote %}

+## Usage rules

+1. Sandbox is for testing only.
+You cannot perform all tasks in the sandbox because this is considered as an unfair use of the service.

+1. You can add no more than 3 trusted Tolokers for a testing of your project.

 ## How to run a project in the sandbox {#section_zmz_t4z_mlb}

 1. Register in the sandbox as a requester.
 To do this, follow the [link]({{ sandbox }}).